-As a district, we have consistently upgraded our network infrastructure to match the growing demands of our users.
+As a district, we consistently upgrade our network infrastructure to match the growing demands of our users.
 We have increased internet and bandwidth capabilities to ensure our multiple forms of multimedia and devices are supported.
-We have equipped all 5th - 12th graders with mobile devices (iPads or Chromebooks) for use in the classroom.
-Due to the events surrounding COVID-19, LISD was able to procure an additional 750 Chromebooks via Operation Connectivity in order to provide learning devices for LISD students.
+We have equipped all 3rd - 12th grade students with mobile devices (Chromebooks) for use in the classroom.

 Additionally, the district has increased wireless and wired capabilities on all campuses.
 Through Erate C2 funding our infrastructure was increased from 1GB to 10GB during the Summer of 2015 and refreshed again through ERATE C2 during the Summer of 2021.
 The district has added a wireless network (WLAN) at all campuses.
 The elementary schools currently have adequate WiFi coverage.
 For increased intranet bandwidth each campus has a 10 GB LAN which is in turn connected by a district wide 10 GB WAN.
 Four of the five campuses share 1 GBPS of internet bandwidth.
-The fifth campus Taylor Creek Elementary has a dedicated 300 MBPS bandwidth connection with a potential of up to 1 GBPS.
+The fifth campus, Taylor Creek Elementary, will increase their bandwidth connection during the Fall of 2022 from 300MBPS to 1GBPS.
+In addition, LISD will have internet redundancy between Taylor Creek Elementary (Lumen) and LISD Proper (AT&T) during the Fall of 2022.
+In the event that one internet provider goes down, the other ISP will provide internet until repairs are completed.